mishelashala/zettelkasten/reference/Notes on "The Close of the Marxian System".md

+## 1. Chapter One: The Theory of Value and Surplus Value

 ### The Marxian definition of commodities

 Böhm-Bawerk states that Marx limits the definition of commodities in order to distinguish them from other economic goods, he tells us that «[Marx] limits from the beginning to _commodities_, by which, according to him, we are not to understand all economic goods, but only those _products of labor_ which are made for the market.» (Böhm-Bawerk, 1949, p9, _Emphasis is ours_).